cMiIIer/QuantitativeMethodsProject/README.md

 # Result Replication

-Results replication can be done within the code provided, and results are not dependent on any per mutational analysis so model outputs should be consistent.
+Results replication can be done within the code provided, and results are not dependent on any permutational analysis so model outputs should be consistent.

 ## Code Base Structure and Dependencies

 There are multiple iterations of data analysis.
 Relevant code is found in the ‘Code’ folder.
-I am working with BOTH the SICB and TimeToEventAnalysis projects, to help separate analysis types.
+I am working with BOTH the SEMModeling and AdvancedTimeToEventAnalysis projects, to help separate analysis types.

 I am working with multiple packages and all packages are loaded via name in the respective project and are also referenced here.
 You will need